European Junior and U23 Canoe Slalom Championships

-The European Junior and U23 Canoe Slalom Championships is an annual international canoeing and kayaking event organized by the European Canoe Association (ECA).
+The European Junior and U23 Canoe Slalom Championships is an annual international canoeing and kayaking event organized by Paddle Europe, formerly known as the European Canoe Association (ECA).
 The Junior Championships were first held in 1995 and then every two years until 2003.
 The Under-23 Championships were first held in 2002 as part of the senior championships that year.
 Since 2004 the junior and U23 age categories are held annually together as part of the same event.
 Athletes under the age of 18 are eligible for the junior category.